New beginnings – September’s the Perfect Time!

 - What would you let go of?

 Every day is a new beginning in itself.
-What would be the first thing you would change, today?
+What is the first thing you would change, today?